zdravkov/kendo-docs/api/javascript/ui/scheduler.md

 ### pdf.paperSize `String|Array` *(default: "auto")*

 Specifies the paper size of the PDF document.
+The default "auto" means paper size is determined by content.

+> The size of the content in pixels will match the size of the output in points (1 pixel = 1/72 inch).

+Supported values:

-Can be set to a predefined size, i.e. "A4", "A3" etc, or an array of two Number-s specifying the width/height in points (1pt = 1/72in), or strings including unit, i.e. "10mm".
+* A predefined size: "A4", "A3" etc
+* An array of two numbers specifying the width and height in points (1pt = 1/72in)
+* An array of two strings specifying the width and height in units.
   Supported units are "mm", "cm", "in" and "pt".
-The default "auto" means paper size is determined by content.

 #### Example - set custom paper size